-Despite our design changes to share buffs around among more classes, we still kept several abilities unique to the paladin in order to keep a hint of their original role.
+A: Despite our design changes to share buffs around among more classes, we still kept several abilities unique to the paladin in order to keep a hint of their original role.
 Thus paladins have everything from their powerful Blessings to their bubbles like Divine Shield, the ability to dispel multiple kinds of debuffs, and utility abilities like Blessing of Freedom or Hammer of Justice.
 Paladins can wear plate armor in all three roles, which is particularly powerful for a healer.
 Finally, the Seal and Judgement system is a unique mechanic that works like no other class.

-We’ve received quite a bit of feedback concerning the current itemization for paladin tier-set gear and the importance of other stats over MP5.
+Community Team: We’ve received quite a bit of feedback concerning the current itemization for paladin tier-set gear and the importance of other stats over MP5.

 Q: Specifically, how do we feel about the healing itemization for paladins thus far?
 Do we still feel MP5 is as important as other stats such as Int, Crit, Haste, and Spell Power?
 Are there plans to incorporate more of these other stats in later tiers of paladin healing gear?

-In Lich King up until now, MP5 has not been as valuable to most paladins as say Int, Crit, or Spell Power, and really it wasn’t intended to be.
+A: In Lich King up until now, MP5 has not been as valuable to most paladins as say Int, Crit, or Spell Power, and really it wasn’t intended to be.
 It is particularly relevant that you are hardly ever choosing between Int and MP5.
 However, we also think that MP5 became undervalued as a stat and as most of you know, we are buffing it for 3.2.
 Furthermore, we think we have allowed paladin mana regen through Int and Crit to get a little out of control.
 We don’t want to force paladins to care only about MP5, but we also don’t want them viewing it as a total junk stat, like say Agility, either.
 Crit is just too beneficial to be strictly a regen stat.